bfahrenfort/quartz/content/Essays/normative-ai.md

 > - economic incentives
 > - roadblocks to enforcement
 > - the effect on truth
+> - AI in professions with ethical requirements upon practitioners (this may have to be its own essay)

 ## Fair Use
 In modern copyright practice, this defense seems to be the pivotal question.
 It's probably going to be the exact same in AI.